 Wrongful Death in a Car Accident

 Driving is a dangerous activity.
-Whether people realize it or not, getting behind the wheel of a vehicle or riding a motorcycle is more dangerous than flying on an airplane, hopping on a train across the state, or taking a boat ride down the river.
-In fact, driving is one of the most dangerous things people regularly do.
+Whether people realize it or not, getting behind the wheel of a motor vehicle or riding a motorcycle is more risky than flying on an airplane, hopping on a train across the state, or taking a boat ride down the river.
+Driving is one of the most hazardous activities that we do.

-Because of the inherent danger of driving, it is important to always be safe, to never drink alcohol or take drugs and drive, and to not text and drive.
-In 2019 alone, 3,142 people were killed in motor vehicle crashes involving distracted drivers, according to the U.S. Department of Transportation.
+Because of the fundamental danger of driving, it is crucial always to be safe, never drink alcohol or take drugs and drive, and not text and drive.
+In 2021 alone, distracted driving accidents caused 3,522 people to lose their lives, according to the U.S. Department of Transportation.

-Despite the overwhelming amount of information about careless or unsafe driving, accidents still happen.
+Accidents still happen despite the overwhelming amount of information about careless or unsafe driving.
 When someone's actions lead to another person's death, the deceased's loved ones may be entitled to compensation for that wrongful death.

-Wrongful death in a car accident can happen for a variety of reasons, such as negligence or recklessness by another motorist, criminal activity, or even because of a manufacturing defect by the automaker.
-Below you will find key information about wrongful death car accidents, including the common causes of car accidents, your options when filing a claim, and where to go to find a lawyer who can assist you.
+Below you will find key information about wrongful death car accidents, including the common causes of car accidents, your options when filing a claim, and where to find an experienced attorney to assist you with a wrongful death suit.

 Car accidents are common.
-Think about all the times you have been sitting in rush hour traffic listening to a traffic report on the radio where the announcer lists out the number of accidents in a given time period.
+Think about all the times you have been sitting in rush hour traffic listening to a traffic report on the radio where the announcer lists the number of car crashes in a given time.
 Common causes of fatal car accidents include:

 - Texting and driving (distracted driving)